Athaodam/Adventures-with-Ayahuasca/README.md

 <param ve-video id="d06W6to3Wc0" title="Maestro Gilberto Picota Lopez Sings a Shipibo Icaro">

 ## Ethnobotanical Encounters
 The rich descriptions of ayahuasca ceremonies we know today have been written in the last four decades or so.
-Yet the few materials that document early encounters with the brew reveal the longstanding religious and intellectual barriers that prevented outsiders from understanding Indigenous knowledge and their worldview.
+Yet the few materials that document early encounters with the brew reveal the longstanding religious and intellectual barriers that prevented outsiders from fully understanding Indigenous knowledge and their worldview.

 <param ve-knightlab-timeline="" source="1uQHhaag3mNkvi1O-p56_BTkNnA16dXGOsw3aIazunnw" font="Lustria-Lato" timenav-position="bottom" hash-bookmark="false" initial-zoom="1" height="650">